20 Questions for Politial Candidates

 I Wrote a Dirty Joke

 Many years ago I decided to write a dirty joke.
 So here it is.
-This joke is intended for mature audiences.
-Even though I had to be pretty immature to write it.

 A couple was on a tour of a remote area of Polynesia.
 They strayed away from their tour group and found themselves in a lost village.
 There was no one around and they saw a large idol in the middle of the village.
-Struck by its beauty, they both handled the idol to get a closer look.
+Struck by its beauty, they both picked up the idol to get a closer look.
 Immediately they were surrounded by hundreds of villagers, back from a hunt.

 Not keen on dying, the husband said, “We’re sorry we touched your idol.
 We will pay the penalty.”
 He was hoping it was something he could put on his American Express.